arnog/mathlive/src/core/README.md

-It uses the definitions of Latex commands in the `core-definitions/` directory to interpret the commands in the Latex input, and the layout primitives in `core-atoms/` to render it to `Span` objects (virtual DOM nodes) which are then renderer to HTML/SVG markup.
+It uses the definitions of Latex commands in the `core-definitions/` directory to interpret the commands in the Latex input, and the layout primitives in `core-atoms/` to render it to `Box` objects (virtual DOM nodes) which are then renderer to HTML/SVG markup.